-People are actively supported to understand and exercise their citizenship rights.
+People are well informed about their citizenship rights, including voting.
+They are actively supported to understand and exercise these rights.
 Staff demonstrate the principles of the Health and Social Care Standards in their day-to-day practice.

 People are involved in decisions about their service in ways that are meaningful to them.